utsb-fmm/FHRMA/README.md

 =======
 FIG. 1.
 Illustration of the main *fhrmorpho* interface.
 (A) main window, (B) discordance evaluation between WMFB method and expert consensus (C) WMFB method analysis (D) Expert consensus analysis.

-**Please cite those papers if you use any of the data or source code of this repository.** [1] is the main reference which you must cite if you want to make any reference to this work.
-[3] must be cited if you use the dataset.
-[4] must be cited if you use the toolbox.
-[5] must be cited if you use the WMFB method.
-[6] must be cited if you use the false signal detection method or dataset.
+**This toolbox is related to several papers.
+Please cite those papers if you use any of the data or source code of this repository.**  [4] must be cited if you use the toolbox.
+[1]  must be cited if you use the morphological analysis (baseline, Acceleration, deceleration) [3] must be cited if you use the morphological analysis dataset.
+[5] must be cited if you use the WMFB method (current best) for morphological analysis.
+[6] must be cited if you use the false signal detection, method, interface and/or dataset.

 [1] Houzé de l’Aulnoit, A., Boudet, S., Demailly, R., Delgranche, A., Peyrodie, L., Beuscart, R., Houzé de l’Aulnoit,D. - Automated fetal heart rate analysis for baseline determination and acceleration/deceleration detection: A comparison of 11 methods versus expert consensus.
 Biomedical Signal Processing and Control 49:113 -123,2019, DOI:10.1016/j.bspc.2018.10.002 [Download on Researchgate](https://www.researchgate.net/publication/329718625_Automated_fetal_heart_rate_analysis_for_baseline_determination_and_accelerationdeceleration_detection_A_comparison_of_11_methods_versus_expert_consensus)